chadwick-yao/week_report/documents/DP.md

 > Except for transformer network, it also has a obs_encoder, which is designed to extract features from observations.
 And the extracted features is defined as `cond` below.

-`cond` denotes observations' features.
-The default value of `cond` is `None`, but when `obs_as_cond` is set `True`, which means the model would take observation as a condition, and the detailed procedures are below.

 **TRAINING: **Because we are using `To` steps of observations to do prediction, so first it obtain `this_nobs` from the first `To` of `nobs`.
 Then, `this_nobs` will be passed through `obs_encoder` to get its features, named `cond`.
 Conversely, if `obs_as_cond` is `False`, it will do condition through impainting.